dotnet/maui-samples/README.md

-# net6-samples
+# .NET 6.0.0 Mobile Samples

-_This is an *early* preview of Xamarin in .NET 6 **not for production use**.
-Expect breaking changes as Xamarin is still in development for .NET 6._
+_This is an *early* preview of Mobile (iOS/Android) in .NET 6 **not for production use**.
+Expect breaking changes as this is still in development for .NET 6._

 This repo requires a specific build of .NET 6: